Birmingham Product Liability Attorneys

 Every year, defective or unsafe products injure and kill people throughout Alabama.
 When manufacturer error, product defect, or distributer negligence creates a product unsafe for use, accidents occur.
 Product liability laws are in place to protect citizens from defective products, and these laws make it possible for victims to recover compensation for damages.
-If you or a family member have suffered an injury from a defective product, contact our team of experienced Birmingham, AL product liability lawyers for an initial legal consultation.
+If you or a family member have suffered an injury from a defective product in the state of Alabama, contact The Mitchell Law Firm’s team of experienced Birmingham product liability lawyers for an initial legal consultation.

 Manufacturers have an obligation to create products that are safe for consumers.
 When they fail in this obligation, severe injuries and death can occur.
 Defective products can include medical products, birth control products, unsafe drugs, consumer products, mechanical parts, and building materials.
 Any product that does not function as it should, causing an accident or injury, is known as a defective product.

 Due to strict federal liability laws, the victim does not need to prove the manufacturer was negligent to make a claim.
 The victim needs only prove the product caused the injury.
 When a manufacturer’s product causes an injury or damages property, the law holds the manufacturer strictly liable.
 This makes it substantially easier for a plaintiff to receive compensation than in an ordinary personal injury case.